Disability & Academic Support

 On receipt of suitable evidence, we will liaise with students to prepare a preliminary list of appropriate teaching, learning, and assessment support recommendations (if required).
 This may be by email, in person or by phone/Skype.
 Our aim is to have these support recommendations in place by the first teaching week of your new course of study.

-Support recommendations and any updates will be forwarded to academic Schools and the Exams Office within five working days of receipt by/agreement with the Enabling Team.
+Support recommendations and any updates will be forwarded to academic Schools and the Exams Office within five working days of receipt by/agreement with the Disability & Academic Support Team.
 We will amend support recommendations at any stage of study on receipt of appropriate additional supporting evidence.

 The following policies and guidance documents detail relevant processes and procedures for students.
 We also have relevant processes for our staff and visitors, supporting students with disabilities and other learning supports needs.